WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 This will backup the whole MySQL server and store the gzipped dump in /var/www/mysqldump

-Additionally you can make a copy of the `/var/lib/mysql` directory :
+Additionally you can make a copy of the `/var/lib/mysql` directory:

 ```bash
 sudo service mysql stop